acoustic-content-samples/sample-contextual-similarity-search/README.md

 This sample uses a hardcoded base API URL, update the base API URL in `/public/wchClient.js` file.

 To set the variables for the base API URL for your tenant, you can obtain the variables Content hub ID and Hostname from the WCH user interface.
-In the IBM Watson Content Hub user interface, open the User menu by clicking the drop-down arrow near the user name and then click Hub information.
-A pop-up window displays the items Content hub ID and Hostname.
+In the IBM Watson Content Hub user interface, open the "Hub information" dialog from the "About" flyout menu in the left navigation pane.
+A pop-up window displays the tenant's Watson Content Hub ID, API URL, and Hostname.

 For example, the base API URL is similar to:
 const baseTenantUrl = "https://my12.digitalexperience.ibm.com/api/12345678-9abc-def0-1234-56789abcdef0";